GitOskar/shop_app/README.md

 Enpoint | Authorization
 --- | ---
 /public | No Authorization
+/login | No Authorization
+/authorization | No Authorization
 /employee | Has role Employee
 /admin | Has role Admin
 Other | Authenticated user